Close

 That's why we now use aerial images from airplanes (from 60 airplanes in fact).
 Unlike satellite imagery, airplane imagery is not limited by government regulations.
 That means you can now access constantly updated, constantly improving aerial images down to 1" per pixel!

-The satellite image (on the left) simply can't be used for design purposes.
+The satellite images simply can't be used for design purposes.
 Why not?

 1. The image is too blurry.